CHTC/tutorial-rstudio-to-chtc/README.md

 > [!TIP]
 >For more information on how to use the command line, see our guide [Basic shell commands](https://chtc.cs.wisc.edu/uw-research-computing/basic-shell-commands).

-## Run Example Calculation as a Single Job
+## Run Example Calculation as a Test Job

-We'll first replicate the execution of the example calculation on the HTC system the same way we ran it in RStudio.
-That is, we are not going to change anything about the contents of the `example.R` script.
-All that we need to do is create a "submit file" that will describe to HTCondor how to run calculation.
+All that we need to do is create a "submit file" that will describe to HTCondor how to run our calculation on one of the input files.

 ### About the submit file

 The submit file describes to HTCondor the calculation (or "job") that we want to submit.
 Just like how the `example.R` file describes to R the commands that you want to execute within the R language, the submit file describes to HTCondor how it should execute the `example.R` file on a computer within the HTC system.

 To start with, the submit file will need to detail the items discussed in [Transitioning from RStudio](#transitioning-from-rstudio):

-* The "executable" script, containing the commands you want to execute.
+* The shell line contains the commands you want to execute (as if running them locally).

   ```
-  executable = example.R
+  shell = Rscript example.R $(station)
   ```

-* The "input files" needed in order for the "executable" to function.
+* The "input files" (including scripts!) needed in for the command to run.

   ```
-  transfer_input_files = example.R, my_functions.R, madison.csv, milwaukee.csv, stevens_point.csv
+  transfer_input_files = example.R, my_functions.R, $(station)
   ```

 * The "software environment" with the programs that are used to run, or are required by, the "executable" script.